-As small as a coffee mug, the bCUBE can the field in roughly an hour.
-Even when carried out thousands of miles away from the Indena labs, these test results can then be shared on a proprietary cloudbased platform in real time, and the GPS
+As small as a coffee mug, the bCUBE can analyze starting material straight from the field in roughly an hour.
+Even when carried out thousands of miles away from the Indena labs, these test results can then be shared on a proprietary cloudbased platform in real time, and the GPS data recorded to enable perfect tracing.